rabbitmq/rabbitmq-server/deps/rabbitmq_management/selenium/README.md

 At the moment, there are no smart around discovering all the tests under subfolders.
 That will come later.
 For now, the command `make run-tests` runs just the test cases under `oauth/with-uaa`.
-But first, the script `setup.sh` is invoked which initializes the fixtures for the tests under `oauth/with-uaa`.
-More specifically, it launches rabbitmq configured with UAA, and also UAA configured with a number of users, permissions, and clients.
+But first, the script `setup.sh` is invoked which launches a container running RabbitMQ configured with UAA, and another container running UAA configured with a number of users, permissions, and clients.